-He was definitley going to talk some sense, for the first time to Sam.
-Apologise.
+He was definitely going to talk some sense for the first time to Sam.
+And apologize.

 "Sammy- I never meant-"

-The door drifted open as Dean reealed off his speech and Sam's Doctor glanced between them, smiling when Sam's eyes opened on him.
+The door drifted open as Dean reeled off his speech and Sam's Doctor glanced between them, smiling when Sam's eyes opened on him.

 The Doctor gave a hearty chuckle and Sam frowned.